Schola Medica Salernitana

-The Schola Medica Salernitana (Scuola Medica Salernitana) was a Medieval medical school, the first and most important of its kind.
+The Schola Medica Salernitana (Scuola Medica Salernitana) was a medieval medical school, the first and most important of its kind.
 Situated on the Tyrrhenian Sea in the south Italian city of Salerno, it was founded in the 9th century and rose to prominence in the 10th century, becoming the most important source of medical knowledge in Western Europe at the time.

 Arabic medical treatises, both those that were translations of Greek texts and those that were originally written in Arabic, had accumulated in the library of Montecassino, where they were translated into Latin; thus the received lore of Hippocrates, Galen and Dioscorides was supplemented and invigorated by Arabic medical practice, known from contacts with Sicily and North Africa.
 As a result, the medical practitioners of Salerno, both men and women, were unrivaled in the medieval Western Mediterranean for practical concerns.

 Overview

 Founded in the 9th century, the school was originally based in the dispensary of a monastery.
 It achieved its greatest celebrity between the tenth and thirteenth centuries, from the last decades of Lombard power, during which its fame began to spread more than locally, to the fall of the Hohenstaufen.
 The arrival in Salerno of Constantine Africanus in 1077 marked the beginning of Salerno's classic period.
 Through the encouragement of Alfano I, Archbishop of Salerno and translations of Constantine Africanus, Salerno gained the title of "Town of Hippocrates" (Hippocratica Civitas or Hippocratica Urbs).
 People from all over the world flocked to the "Schola Salerni", both the sick, in the hope of recovering, and students, to learn the art of medicine.

-The "School" was based on the synthesis of the Greek-Latin tradition supplemented by notions from Arab and Jewish cultures.
+The school was based on the synthesis of the Greek-Latin tradition supplemented by notions from Arab and Jewish cultures.
 The approach was based on the practice and culture of prevention rather than cure, thus opening the way for the empirical method in medicine.

 Legend of the foundation

 The foundation of the school is traditionally linked to an event narrated by a legend.
 It is reported that a Greek pilgrim named Pontus had stopped in the city of Salerno and found shelter for the night under the arches of the Arcino aqueduct.
-There was a thunderstorm and another Italian runner, named Salernus, wandered in the same place.
-He was hurt and the Greek, at first suspicious, approached to look closely at the dressings that the Latin practiced to his wound.
-Meanwhile, two other travelers, the Jew Helinus and the Arab Abdela had come.
+There was a thunderstorm and an Italian traveller, named Salernus, wandered into the same place.
+He was hurt and the Greek, at first suspicious, approached to look closely at the dressings that the Latin applied to his wound.
+Meanwhile, two other travellers, the Jew Helinus and the Arab Abdela had come.
 They also showed interest in the wound and at the end it was discovered that all four were dealing with medicine.
 They then decided to create a partnership and to give birth to a school where their knowledge could be collected and disseminated.